The WoW Factor – TAO LP 3

 Most often it is a process involving many things, creating a moment that combines the emotional, the technical aspects of your art plus an element of surprise when the unexpected manifest.

-Questions: Do you surprise yourself when you light painting?
+Questions: Do you surprise yourself when you light paint?

-In creation, does everything need to be rational, logical and controlled?
-They are elements to create with, but there is more to yourself.
+In creation, does everything need to be rational, and logical?

-What about the other parts of yourself like the illogical, the intuitive, the emotional, the abstract, the imagination, the spontaneous?
+What about the other parts of yourself like the illogical, the intuitive, the emotional, the abstract, the imagination, the spontaneous, the chaotic?
 Those are also interesting elements to create with and explore.

-Art requires for us, all of us, to push and explore the various aspects of our mind, bodies, heart, and spirit.
+Art requires us to push and explore the various aspects of our mind, bodies, heart, and spirit.
 I ask of us to question, and go beyond what we know and understand right now.
-Doing art is like going to a foreign country that doesn’t speak your language at all, with out a phone, the internet or any friends to guide you.
+Doing art is like going to a foreign country that doesn’t speak your language at all, without a phone, the internet, or any friends to guide you.
 Art is about unraveling the other layers of yourself including the unconscious and or the subconscious.
+Out of the comfort zone.

-See last months article that gives more insight on the physical intelligence: Control VS Letting Go.
+BTW see last month’s article giving more insight on physical intelligence: Control VS Letting Go.

-The best ingredients to bringing you art to the “wow” factor, is tweaking.
-First, if you want to go up and beyond with light painting, you need to become a tweaker, to learn how to tweak everything.
+The best ingredient to bringing your art to the “wow” factor, is the process of tweaking.
+First, if you want to go up and beyond what you do now, you need to become a tweaker, to learn how to tweak everything, constantly.

 If you feel your framing is off; tweak it.
-If you feel that the moment you are in, is in need of good music; tweak the moment with good tunes.
-If you feel your assistants or friends around are talking nonsense, disturbing or being noisy; tweak them too by giving them a focus, a purpose a task.
+If you feel that the moment you are in, needs of good music; tweak the moment with good tunes.
+If you feel your assistants or friends around are talking nonsense, disturbing or being noisy, not aligned or present to this moment; tweak them too, give them a focus, a purpose, a task.

-If your body is out of it; tweak it with a warm cup of tea and some food or by lying down on the ground for a moment.
+If your body is out of it; tweak it with a warm cup of tea and some food or by lying down on the ground for a moment to breathe and relax.

 Tweak whatever is inside and outside of yourself.

-Now, this is a major ingredient but not a guarantee.
-Time is a big one also.
-Putting hours into it, on a regular basis.
-You do have to practice your movements, free your body and understand your technique of course, but it doesn’t end there.
+Now, this is a major ingredient but not the only one Putting time in your art is a key.
+You do have to practice your movements, free your body, and understand your technique of course, and there is more.

-I’ve learned to light paint by myself before the internet, before the digital cameras, and before anyone could teach me light painting.
+I’ve learned to light paint by myself before the internet, before the digital cameras.

-Here is a creative exercise, just for fun, light painting without looking at the result until you are done and feel it, focus inside.
-It will enhance other senses, other skills and give you a different result.
-The process is the road, make the road different, and you will see your art change and evolve.
+Here is a creative exercise, just for fun: Light painting without looking at the result, light paint with your eyes closed, light paint with the hand you don’t use much.
+This will enhance other senses, give you a different result, a different school to enhance different skills.
+This process will make your art change and evolve.

-So to sum this up, the “wow” is a combination of skills, emotions, surprises and a bunch of tweaking, basically.
+So to sum this up, the “wow” is the process of combining skills, emotions, the surprises of the unknown, through a bunch of tweaking.

 Best to you in your creative adventures.